VenushkaD/Image-Sketch-.NET/README.md

 # Image-Sketch.NET
-Converts an image into text then outputs the file .txt format</br>
+Converts an image into text then outputs the file in .txt format</br>
 <i>Note: Works best for sketch images</i>

 <b>Input</b></br>